kontent-ai/gatsby-starter/README.md

 ### Experimenting

-Of all the artifacts of Kentico Kontent, the starter site only displays content items and only in the default language.
+Of all the artifacts of Kontent, the starter site only displays content items and only in the default language.
 But, our [source plugin](https://github.com/Kentico/gatsby-source-kontent/tree/master/packages/gatsby-source-kontent) also provides content types and items in non-default languages.

 Check out the [source plugin's readme](https://github.com/Kentico/gatsby-source-kontent/tree/master/packages/gatsby-source-kontent#readme) for more details on which kinds of data and relationships it supports.